 Here is where you introduce your organisation.
 It only needs to be a couple of paragraphs covering what you do, an overview of your product / service, your market (B2B, B2C, or both), your USP/s, your main competitor/s, and your target audience.

-This helps agencies to join the dots between your commercial operations and your technical requirements.
+This helps agencies to join the dots between your commercial operations and your technical requirements, although of course, for bigger websites, we will delve deeper in your business.

 Current Website - The Pain Points?